7 Tips for Managing Expat Finances

 To learn more about your expat life and disability requirements & the policies available, contact our firm for more information.

 6. The Importance of Obtaining International Health Insurance

-With an appropriate international medical plan in place, many individual expats and their families are covered worldwide (except in the USA unless you add it as optional benefit).
-International health insurance plan provides day-patient care and full hospital coverage, extensive cancer coverage, maternity and baby care (conditions may apply), dental & vision care and international medical evacuation and repatriation.
-This is especially important for expats going to visit rural area in some less developed countries.
+With an appropriate international medical plan in place, many individual expats and their families are covered worldwide (except in the USA unless you add it as an optional benefit).
+International health insurance plans provide day-patient care and full hospital coverage, extensive cancer coverage, maternity and baby care (conditions may apply), dental & vision care and international medical evacuation and repatriation.
+This is especially important for expats going to visit rural areas in some less developed countries.

 Expat Financial offers independent advice, solutions and ongoing service and support to clients around much of the world and we have extensive experience in sourcing medical cover for individual expats and expat employers worldwide.
 We can source plans from large and secure global insurance companies with excellent global service and support.

 If you have questions about international medical insurance plans we offer to individual expats or your company requires a global expatriate group insurance plan, please contact us or complete the quote form.
 We look forward to hearing from you soon.